Small knitting projects that are perfect for travel

 Knitted socks I made while in Nepal.
 The pattern is The Journey Sock pattern.

-Hats are another excellent travel project, as they require minimal yarn and can be completed relatively quickly.
+Headwear projects (from hats to bandanas) are very portable as they require minimal yarn and can be completed relatively quickly.

-Whether you prefer a simple beanie or a more intricate cable design, knitting a hat is a great way to stay productive during your travels.
+Whether you prefer a simple beanie or a more intricate cable design headband, knitting a headwear is a great way to stay productive during your travels.
 Plus, they make practical gifts for friends and family!
 I have a couple of hat patterns that would be great for this.

 Cowls